Trees for Leopards®

 Social Impact

 Our large-scale tree plantation brings about a twofold advantage, benefitting both leopards and the communities in the forest area.
 On the ecological front, our Trees for Leopards® project contributes to creating a healthier environment and preserving crucial habitats for leopards and other wildlife.
-Moreover, our projects focus on collaborating with local communities to create a lasting impact.
-We initiate the process by conducting community sensitization programs to shed light on the significance of nurturing the plantations.
+Moreover, our tree plantations focus on collaborating with local communities to create a lasting impact.
+We initiate the process by conducting community sensitisation programs to shed light on the significance of nurturing the tree plantations.

 Through this initiative, we not only put environmental conservation at the forefront but also empower the communities living in this region, thereby creating a harmonious environment between humans and wildlife.